 Where to hang your Red Top:

 b.
-Not closer than 5 metres from fly breeding areas i.e. manure heaps, compost heaps, chicken runs etc.
+Do not put closer than 5 metres from the fly breeding areas, e.g. manure heaps, compost heaps, chicken runs etc.

 c.
 Hang at head height or higher.

 d.
-Between the fly breeding area and the living environment.
+Ideally placed between the fly breeding area and the living environment.

 Slit the bag with a sharp instrument and drain into a compost heap or a hole in a garden bed (dead flies are rich in nutrients and make good compost), or place the trap in an old shopping bag and dispose of into a rubbish bin.

 - Dispose of old traps on rubbish collection day.

 - Bait a new trap 3 to 4 days before disposal of the old one to ensure continuous catching.